glarocca/OpenAIRE_research_products/README.md

 export LOG="DEBUG"
 ```

-## Retrieve the Research Products from the EGI's OpenAIRE dashboard
+## Retrieve the list of publications from the EGI's OpenAIRE dashboard
 ```bash
 Verbose Level = DEBUG